Share this page

 Experience in the transportation sector or business community (preferably marine) would be considered an asset;

 Preference may be given to candidates with international trade experience; and

 Experience in one or more of the following areas would be considered an asset: business, community service, financial, legal and governance, marine trade, marine transportation, port operation, construction, project management, public administration, Indigenous relations, and risk management.

 If you move on to the next stage of the selection process, the following criteria will be assessed:

 Knowledge, Skills and Abilities

-Knowledge of the mandate, mission and activities of the Canadian Radio-television and Telecommunications Commission, as well as the legislative framework within which it operates;
+Knowledge of the mandate and business activities of the Nanaimo Port Authority and a good understanding of the legislative environment in which it operates;

 Proficiency in both official languages would be preferred.

 If you move on to the next stage of the selection process, we will contact your references to confirm that you meet the above selection criteria and that you possess the following Personal Attributes: